ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

 Navigate to the relevant business unit you wish to add a user to and click on their entry within the table to open a pop-up.
 On this pop-up, click on the `Add members` tab at the top.

-You must first select which `User` it is you wish to add to this business unit followed by their `Role`.
+You must first select which `User` it is you wish to add to this business unit followed by their `Role` and then finally click on the `Confirm` button.

 There are 3 total different roles you can grant a user - though **iMS Auditor** will only appear for those business units created with the `iMS Compliance body` access policy.